mendix/docs/content/en/docs/appstore/connectors/opc-ua.md

 The OPC UA Client Connector supports the following actions

-* Browse: – browse a list of nodes
+* Browse – browses a list of nodes
-* Read: – reads the value of a node
+* Read – reads the value of a node
-* Write: – write data to a node
+* Write – writes data to a node
-* Subscribe: – to receive data (or events) from a node
+* Subscribe – receives data or events from a node
-* Unsubscribe: – stop receiving updates for a node
+* Unsubscribe – stops receiving updates for a node

 #### 1.1.2 Security